-The passage and implementation of China's first Food Safety Law (GAIN Report Food Safety Law of the People's Republic of China, 3/11/2009) has prompted accelerated changes in China's regulation of imported foods, particularly in the areas of food additives, dairy, meat and eggs, and fisheries.
+The passage and implementation of China's 2009 Food Safety Law (GAIN Report Food Safety Law of the People's Republic of China, 3/11/2009) accelerated changes in China's regulation of imported foods, particularly in the areas of general standards, product standards, food additives, food related products, practices, and testing methods.

-This report was prepared by the USDA/Foreign Agricultural Service Beijing Office of Agricultural Affairs for U.S. exporters of domestic food and agricultural products.
+This report was prepared by the USDA/Foreign Agriculture Service Office of Agriculture Affairs Beijing for U.S. exporters of domestic food and agricultural products.
 While every possible care was taken in the preparation of this report, information provided may not be completely accurate because policies have changed since its preparation, or clear and consistent information about these policies was not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.